miskatonicstudio/goat/README.md

 the 3D environment (e.g. a door).
 You can do it by using the context inventory.
 First, you need to approach an interactive item or screen (until you see the interaction icon).
 Then, you need to click RMB.
-A simple layout of all currently available inventory items will be shown in the middle of the screen.
+A simple layout of all currently available inventory items will be shown in the middle of the screen:

 ![Context inventory](https://user-images.githubusercontent.com/36821133/73209586-d11cd580-4148-11ea-8b5b-92d0762b0526.png)